 It explores the history of how Australia was developed, and how the indigenous people were dealt with.
 At times an uncomfortable read, the insight into the difficulties both sides had adapting to this new reality is fascinating.
 Buy it now £7.82

-Can you believe it – I wrote a book!
+Can you believe it – I wrote two books!

-I’ve travelled to 43 countries and will shortly be completing an overland adventure from the UK to Bhutan, which took me through Eastern Europe, Russia, Mongolia, China, Vietnam, Cambodia, Thailand, India and Bhutan.
+I’ve travelled to 43 countries and completed overland adventure from the UK to Bhutan, which took me through Eastern Europe, Russia, Mongolia, China, Vietnam, Cambodia, Thailand, India and Bhutan.

 I often get asked ‘How can you afford it’.
-So I created a practical guide showing you the tips and tricks I used to go from £20,000 in debt to go on a self-funded expedition around the world!
+So I created two practical guides showing you the tips and tricks I used to go from £20,000 in debt to go on a self-funded expedition around the world!

-This book goes on sale worldwide via my website and Amazon on 20th Feb 2018.
+This book goes on sale worldwide via my website and Amazon June 2019.

-What have been your favourite travel and adventure reads of 2017?
+What have been your favourite travel and adventure reads of 2017 and 2018?
 Let me know in the comments below.